MUST GET READY!!

 It won't be long and October 13th will be here, and you'll want to be prepared to properly welcome your classmates at the reunion.
 All this derogatory talk about Senior memories is hogwash, and we aim to prove our 70-something minds are just as good as they ever were -- with a little bit of help, that is.

 We'll review photos of our classmates, and I'm betting their names will pop into your minds like it was 1958!
-To prove, or to ensure this, a new photo will appear on this HOME PAGE -- we'll start with the one of the Review Staff below -- on a regular basis; and you'll be asked to list the names of the classmates you recognize in a section on the left entitled "Remembering Bulldog Classmates."
+To prove, or to ensure this, a new photo will appear on this HOME PAGE on a regular basis; and you'll be asked to list the names of the classmates you recognize in a section on the left entitled "Remembering Bulldog Classmates."
 (It's right under "What's New?")
 Your name won't appear with your answer(s), unfortunately; but you'll have the inner satisfaction of knowing you helped another classmate who might be experiencing a momentary lapse in memory.
 (Photos and names appear below and on "Remembering Bulldog Classmates."

 Looking forward to seeing you!